dmbarbour/wikilon/docs/ABCRT.md

 I'll actually include a copy of these directly, no shared libs.

 * LMDB - embedded key value database
+ * considering LevelDB and similar
 * Murmur3 - fast, collision-resistant hash
 * ZSTD(?) - real-time, streaming compression
  * promising... but not entirely stable

 ### Multi-Process Access?

 With LMDB, I have the opportunity to use a single-process or multi-process access to the database.
 Multi-process access to a database would be very convenient if I want to later develop shells, command-line interpreters, etc. to access this database in the background.
-However, multi-process manipulation does complicate tracking for ephemeral stowage.
+However, multi-process manipulation does complicate tracking of ephemeral values.

-One option for ephemeron tracking is to maintain a bloom filter per context, recording stowage within each context.
-A simple 'mmap' file could suffice here, keeping a stack of filters.
-But it does seem more sophisticated than a single-process approach.
-For Wikilon, single-process should be sufficient for now.
+For my anticipated use case, multi-process access is not critical.
+Also, I can always develop command-line interpreters and shells that use HTTP queries against a local web service instead of direct access to the database.

+### LMDB vs. LevelDB?

+LMDB and LevelDB both are mature and efficient implementations of key-value databases backed by a filesystem.
+Both keep recently accessed or updated objects in memory.
+Both are effectively single-threaded writers and multi-threaded readers.
+LMDB mostly uses the OS as its background process (via `mmap`).

+LevelDB has the disadvantage of being a lot more sophisticated internally (with background threads, lots of value copies, etc.).
+But it does have two advantages worth considering:

+* LevelDB will automatically shrink due to compaction phases.
+* LevelDB can compress large chunks, across multiple values

+Shrinking the database is *probably* a non-issue.
+Wikilon's expected use case is for monotonic growth, a little exponential decay as needed to limit the growth.
+I can *manually* compact a database if necessary, though it might require halting, and might require a fresh disk.
+(The fact that this compaction would mirror semi-space collection is kind of nice.)

+Compression is a minor concern, but it might improve performance by a fair margin.

 ## Structure

 I need an *environment* bound to an underlying stowage and persistence model, e.g. via LMDB.
 The environment may also be associated with worker threads for par-seq parallelism.
 I also need *contexts* that associate an environment with a heap of memory for computations.

 Context is a contiguous region of memory, up to ~4GB enabling local 32-bit addressing.
 In general, Wikilon shall produce one context to evaluate each web page.
 Contexts will generally be much smaller than the 4GB limit (e.g. 10-100MB).
 A context may interact with a lot more data than its size suggests via large value stowage.
-Stowage serves a similar role to virtual memory, but does not consume address space.
+Stowage will serve a similar role to virtual memory, but does not consume the greater 'address space'.

 In some cases, parallelism within a context could be useful.
 For this, I could support lightweight forks that share memory with our primary context.